DataBrewery/cubes/README.md

 Cubes is a light-weight Python framework and set of tools for Online Analytical Processing (OLAP), multidimensional analysis and browsing of aggregated data.

 *Focus on data analysis, in human way*

-**Note**: Stable version is the [1.0 branch](https://github.com/DataBrewery/cubes/tree/release-1.0.1).
-Default branch *master* is for development.

 Overview
 ========

 Purpose is to provide a framework for giving analyst or any application end-user understandable and natural way of presenting the multidimensional data.
 One of the main features is the logical model, which serves as abstraction over physical data to provide end-user layer.

 Features:

 * OLAP and aggregated browsing (default backend is for relational databse - ROLAP)
 * multidimensional analysis
 * logical view of analysed data - how analysts look at data, how they think of